bkauler/oe-qky-src/readme.md

 Itemizing, install these, as well as their dependencies:
 _devx, ca-certificates_, _python3_, _python3-django_, _python3-pip_, _python-beautifulsoup_

+### Easy OS x86_64

+At the time of writing, Easy is at version 0.9.4\.
+This is ready-to-go for OE.
+Nothing to do, it has all the dependencies.

+You do of course have to install the 'devx' SFS file, which provides everything needed for compiling (click the "sfsget" icon at top of screen.

+### Other distros

 Puppy Linux x86_64 distributions should be OK also, in particular those based on Debian/Ubuntu DEBs (for example XenialPup).